mortezasabihi/iconsans/CONTRIBUTING.md

 1. [Find an issue](https://github.com/mortezasabihi/iconsans/issues) that you are interested in addressing or a feature that you would like to add.
 2. Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under `your-GitHub-username/repository-name`.
 3. Clone the repository to your local machine using `git clone https://github.com/github-username/repository-name.git`.
-4. Use `yarn bootstrap` to install dependecies.
+4. Use `yarn bootstrap` to install dependecies and run `yarn prepare` to install husky dependecies.
 5. Create a new branch for your fix using `git checkout -b branch-name-here`.
 6. Make the appropriate changes for the issue you are trying to address or the feature that you want to add.
 7. Use `git add insert-paths-of-changed-files-here` to add the file contents of the changed files to the "snapshot" git uses to manage the state of the project, also known as the index.